-If you’ve heard one thing about Copan, Honduras, you’ve heard about its ruins.
+If you’ve heard one thing about things to do in Copan, Honduras, you’ve heard about visiting its ruins.

 The Copan Ruins are set in the jungle in northern Honduras, far from any coastline.
 They’re known for being beautiful, for having some of the most interesting carvings of any ruins in the region, and for being “pretty cool, but not as cool as Tikal in Guatemala”.

-The ruins, however, are not why you should spend time in Copan.
+The ruins, however, are not the only reason you should spend time in Copan.

 Come for the ruins, sure.
 But stay for the birds.